 That is why you need a breastfeeding basket.

 You actually need more than one.
-You need a basket for your breastfeeding essentials in all of the places you are going to be breastfeeding on a regular basis.
+You’ll want to keep your breastfeeding essentials in all of the different places where you will be nursing your baby on a regular basis.

 People recommend having a breastfeeding station.
 That makes me think of one place to breastfeed.
-You want to be able to breastfeed comfortably in more than one place.
+You want to be able to comfortably feed your baby in more than one location.